DanielHabenicht/ngx-vcard/README.md

 ## Mentions

-This project is based on the [vCards-js](https://github.com/enesser/vCards-js) Package from Eric J Nesser.
+This project is heavily inspired from the [vCards-js](https://github.com/enesser/vCards-js) Package from Eric J Nesser.